How to Lead a Remote Team: The Complete Guide

 Focus on a Portfolio, Not a Signature Activity

 Many teams seek “the” right engagement.
 In reality, it’s better to think in terms of a portfolio of experiences.
-A single format quickly ends up excluding part of the team.
-Conversely, a coherent set allows everyone to enter the collective life through a different door.
+A single format quickly ends up excluding part of the collaborators.
+In contrast, a coherent set allows everyone to enter the collective life through a different door.

 Social Formats

 They have a simple function.
-To reintroduce non-utilitarian conversation into daily life.
-Virtual coffee remains a classic, as long as it is not made mandatory to the point that it feels like a disguised meeting.
+To bring non-utilitarian conversation back into daily life.
+Virtual coffee remains a classic, provided it is not made mandatory to the point that it resembles a disguised meeting.
 An online happy hour can work, but it must remain inclusive for those who do not enjoy such moments or cannot connect in the evening.

 Other effective formats include: